DeltaNetCode/DeltaNode/README.md

 The DELTA intelligent application platform launched the incentive model of the platform, and the digital asset "DE public chain" based on block technology.
 The proposed DE public chain provides higher security and payment convenience in the field of payment.
 The expected completion time is 1.5-3 years.

-**Name:**DELTA Chain
+Name:DELTA Chain

-**Abbreviation: **DE(δ)

-**Total amount: **
+Abbreviation: DE(δ)

-3122631
+Total amount: 3122631

-**Value:**

-Vouchers for the DELTA platform
+Value:Vouchers for the DELTA platform

-**Issue Price:**

-2USDT（0.002ETH/0.01BNB）

-**Underlying protocol: **
+Issue Price:2USDT（0.002ETH/0.01BNB）

-DNT-20
+Underlying protocol: DNT-20

-**Core algorithm: **

-Kademlia algorithm (KAD algorithm)
+Core algorithm: Kademlia algorithm (KAD algorithm)

-**Consensus mechanism: **

-DPOS (collateralized proof of equity, rolling reduction strategy)
+Consensus mechanism: DPOS (collateralized proof of equity, rolling reduction strategy)

-**Smart Contract: **

-Solidity Smart Contracts.
+Smart Contract: Solidity Smart Contracts.
 EVM + Formla strategy was used to develop, and the Turing-complete scripting language was tested using EVM simulator virtual machine.

-**Destroy reflux mechanism:**

-PED+CIR (Permanent Destruction + Rehabilitation), destroyed to 910,000 pieces.
+Destroy reflux mechanism:PED+CIR (Permanent Destruction + Rehabilitation), destroyed to 910,000 pieces.

-**Composition of Identity: **

-The whole network consists of full nodes, validation nodes and SPV nodes (simplified transaction verification) to maintain the stability and efficiency of blocks.
+Composition of Identity: The whole network consists of full nodes, validation nodes and SPV nodes (simplified transaction verification) to maintain the stability and efficiency of blocks.

-**Block the source: **   DE312263100000000000000000000000
+Block the source: DE312263100000000000000000000000

-**Stable currency: **   USDE
+Stable currency: USDE

+**Distribution Scheme:**

-**Distribution Scheme:**    The first block of validation output proof 1, forever.
+The first block of validation output proof 1, forever.
 Institutional investment and financing, technical maintenance, and business development are each 100,000 pieces, 10% of which will be released every year.
 After 10 years of release, the main network will be awarded 1 million pieces for online effect maintenance, and the daily output will decrease by 1%.